 - Expansion: Increases in MRR due to upgrades or increases of add-ons/extras.

-- Contraction: Decreases in MRR due to downgrades or descreases of add-ons/extras.
+- Contraction: Decreases in MRR due to downgrades or decreases of add-ons/extras.

-- Churn: Decreases in MRR due to subscription deletions, cancellations, account closures, or downgrades to a free level
+- Churn: Decreases in MRR due to subscription cancellations, account closures, expirations, or downgrades to a free level

-- Reactivation: Increases in MRR due to previously canceled accounts becoming active again.
+- Reactivation: Increases in MRR due to accounts canceled within the last 90 days becoming active again.

 Your Net MRR Growth is essentially the sum of these 5 categories: